-The message conveyed by the standard pictogram was considered by the participants to be clear and straightforward and often articulated as 'do not drink alcohol while pregnant'.
+The Hall & Partners (2018) study commissioned by FARE (see Section 4.2.3) investigated consumer understanding and interpretation of the standard pictogram.
+They found the message conveyed was considered by the participants to be clear and straightforward and often articulated as 'do not drink alcohol while pregnant'.
 Participants noted the circle and diagonal strikethrough across the silhouette of the woman drinking, and interpreted this as a 'stop sign', a universal sign for prohibition.
-A smaller minority of mainly male participants considered the pictogram conveyed a softer message: 'that it is advisable/recommended not to drink alcohol while pregnant'.
+However, the pictogram did not appear to challenge participants' beliefs of the risks associated with alcohol consumption during pregnancy.
+A smaller minority, of mainly male participants, considered the pictogram conveyed a softer message: 'that it is advisable/recommended not to drink alcohol while pregnant'.
 Some participants in the focus groups also commented on the size of the bump in the pictogram and that it could be interpreted as representing a particular stage of pregnancy, but that was not how they interpreted the pictogram.
 The authors did not suggest that this interpretation was personally held by any participants.
 Hall & Partners (2018) report that the voluntary warning statement was considered '... ambiguous and weak.
 It was equated to a polite suggestion to consider not drinking, rather than a clear directive or definitive warning' (Hall & Partners, 2018, p.
 25).
 They highlighted the word 'safest' as leading to this ambiguity.

 Hall & Partners (2018) also tested a range of alternate pictograms and warning statements..
-A brief summary of the comprehension findings from these is at Table 2.
+A brief summary of the comprehension findings from these is at Table 4.